mehtaharsh16/daniel.feldroy.com/posts/core-concepts-django-modelforms.md

 ---
-blogbook: 'True'
+blogbook: "True"
 date: 2013-6-13
 published: true
 slug: core-concepts-django-modelforms
 tags:
   - python
   - django
   - forms
 time_to_read: 8
 title: Core Concepts of Django ModelForms
+description: "The concepts behind Django's model forms can be boiled down to six items."
 ---

 In my opinion, the concepts behind Django's model forms can be listed